AI Defense Startups in 2026: The $100B+ Contract Market Explained

 What This Means for AI Professionals

-Salaries in defense AI are among the highest in the industry.
+Salaries are among the highest in the field.
 Security clearances add 20-40% salary premiums.
 AI engineers at Anduril and Palantir earn $200,000-400,000+.